Dream of having the confidence to travel solo?

 Approximately top 5: 24 hours in Birmingham

-They did catch the four men responsible for the bombing, but they were never prosecuted until much later.
+The authorities did catch the four men responsible for the bombing, but they were never prosecuted until much later.
 One of the men involved was convicted in 1977, two others were not convicted until 2001, and the fourth suspect was never charged with a crime.
 (He died in 1994.)
-Current US Senator for Alabama Doug Jones was actually one of the prosecutors in the 2001 case.
+Former US Senator for Alabama Doug Jones was actually one of the prosecutors in the 2001 case.

 Kelly Ingram Park is probably the most important place to visit during your time in Birmingham.
 It was named after a white WWI veteran, but that’s not why the park is famous.
 One of the most famous protests in the Civil Rights Movement took place here.
 Because so many adult leaders had been jailed, black children began to protest in places like Kelly Ingram Park.
 This protest was known as the Children’s Crusade.